3 ways to stop your negative inner voice

 Does your inner voice demand perfection?
 Truth bomb: that's what is holding you back.

 Understanding the difference between healthy striving and perfectionism is critical to laying down the shield and picking up your life.
 Research shows that perfectionism hampers success.
-In fact, it's often the path to depression, anxiety, addiction and life paralysis.

 3 ways to stop your inner voice